 While the Java

-UIComponent object represents the state of the component, and is what you interact with to register listeners and set properties, the
+UIComponent object represents the state of the component, and this object is what you interact with to register listeners and set properties, the

 The RCF also adds functionality to the standard JSF lifecycle.
 Examples include a client-side value lifecycle, a subform component that allows you to create independent submittable regions on a page without the drawbacks of using multiple forms on a single page, and an optimized lifecycle that can limit the parts of the page submitted for processing.
-For more information, see Chapter 4, "Understanding the JSF and ADF Faces Lifecycles".
+For more information, see Chapter 4, "Using the JSF Lifecycle with ADF Faces."

 ADF Faces input components have built-in validation capabilities.
 You set one or more validators on a component by either setting the